kew6688/Game-CV-Simu/Game_Plugin/README.md

     export to tensorrt ('.engine'). 'best.pt' 10ms => 'best.engine' 4ms
     Achieve 80 FPS.
 - ### Simulation:
-    Using pynput as listener
+    Using pynput as listener.
-    Using pydirectinput for in-game input
+    Using pydirectinput for in-game input.
+    The Primary target is the one with the smallest Euclidean distance between the bounding box center and center of the screen (cursor).
+This approch maintain the stable of aiming.
+The relative distance of moving cursor is divided by aim_sensitive in order to have a adjustable aiming correctness.

 ### Game -> screen_grab -> obj_detect -> simul_control
 multiprocessing: one process handles game-play inference; sencond process handles keyboard listener and mouse input in game